metamesh/metamesh.org/content/english/standalone/more.md

 : A Radio Tower is a tall structure which is used to mount radios and antennas.
 Transmitting from a high place allows for better line of sight, and better connections to end devices.

 Router
-: A router is a piece of networking equipment that send data packets from one network to another.
+: A router is a piece of networking equipment that sends data packets from one network to another.
 For home use, most consumer-grade routers are combined with an Access Point (AP), which creates a WiFi network.

 Modem
 : A modem is a device which is used to connect to your ISP's network.
 If you have home Internet service from a cable or phone company, they will typically give you a modem to use, or allow you to rent one.
 Commonly, a modem is integrated into the router/access point, allowing you to have one device that performs all functions.